A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 - Start with the sand clear and flat.
 Gently shake it so it is level.

 - Mindfully and slowly take a deep breath as you carefully choose where to place each item.
-This is an important part to model with kids or students, to help them practice the focus and concentration aspect of the meditation.
+This is an important part to model with kids or students, to help them practice the focus and concentration aspect of meditation.

 - As you approach the rocks and other items, notice what it feels like to go around, or make a different pattern.
 This is part of the mindfulness process as well.
 How does it feel to encounter obstacles?